 Whether he likes it or not . . . one of the things a star must learn to become accustomed to is the way a master of ceremonies introduces him!
 Anything's liable to happen.
-Take, for instance, the time the encce said: "And ladies and gentlemen . . . here's country music's greatest star . . . a man who's sold millions of records ... appeared in movies . . . television . . . who's face and name is as familiar as your very own.
-Ladies and gentlemen here's (pause) "Just what is your name!"
+Take, for instance, the time the emcee said: "And ladies and gentlemen . . . here's country music's greatest star . . . a man who's sold millions of records . . . appeared in movies . . . television . . . who's face and name is as familiar as your very own.
+Ladies and gentlemen here's (pause) . . . here's (longer pause)."
+He then turned to the star and said: "Just what is your name!"
 Of course, it's not always that bad but every once in a while after a particularly long introduction the artist might think . . .
 "Why don't they introduce me like they do the President of the United States and just say . . . ladies and gentlemen . . .
 Grand Ole Opry Star . . .
 Joe Doakes!"
 Bobby Lord remembers a time not too long ago when he wasn't quite sure how he would be introduced.
-He had reason to be worried, too ... because for a week the papers had been carrying this announcement: "DIRECT from network television and radio . . .
+He had reason to be worried, too . . . because for a week the papers had been carrying this announcement: "DIRECT from network television and radio . . .
 Columbia recording artist . . .
 BABY LARD!"
 Fortunately, Bobby's fans . . . knew better and overflowed the auditorium!